bruce28/Zolag_Archive/README.md

 ### Priorities

-- convert all doc texts to unedited markdown
+- convert all doc texts to unedited markdown.
-- compile a glossary for The Buddha's Path
+- New print edition of Survey of Paramattha Dhammas.

 Enjoy,